501 Madison Ave

 How to Become a Child Care Provider

-Operating a Family Child Care Home is a privilege granted by the Mission Support Group Commander.
-All individuals providing childcare in their home for more than 10 hours per week must be certified.
-If you suspect someone of providing unauthorized Family Child Care home call 757-878-5584 or E-mail Romona.firstname.lastname@example.org.
+Operating a Family Child Care Home is a privilege granted by the 733d Mission Support Group Commander.
+Residents of Balfour Beatty Housing are permitted to provide child care in their home for no more than 10 hours per week.
+If you suspect someone of providing uncertified child care in their military base home please notify

 We encourage parent involvement in the program.
-There is a Parent Involvement/Advisory Board established to strengthen the partnership between home and the program.
-The Parent Involvement/Advisory Board meets at 1200 on the 1st Wednesday of each month at the Madison Child Development Center, BLDG 926.
+The Parent Involvement/Advisory Board was established to strengthen the partnership between families and the JBLE Child and Youth programs.
+The Parent Involvement/Advisory Board meets the first Wednesday of each month at the Madison Child Development Center, building 926, at 12pm.

 Have your say!

 The appearance of hyperlinks does not constitute endorsement by the Federal Government or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and morale, welfare, and recreation sites, the Federal Government does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this DoD web site.